SharonLutz/reverseDirection/README.md

 #### case 2: X<-Y if the p-value from the Steiger correlation is less than alpha and p-value from the MR approach is less than alpha and the Steiger correlation Z<0
 #### case 3: inconclusive if the p-value from the Steiger correlation is greater than alpha or the p-value from the MR approach is greater than alpha

 The percent of simulations where the p-value from the Steiger correlation and MR are less than alpha are outputted (Steiger and MR, respectively).
-The correlation between the SNP G and the exposure X (corGX), correlation between the SNP G and the outcome Y (corGY), and the correlation between the exposure X and the outcome Y (corXY) are given.
+The correlation between the first SNP G and the exposure X (corG1X), correlation between the first SNP G and the outcome Y (corG1Y), and the correlation between the exposure X and the outcome Y (corXY) are given.

 ## Example:
 Consider an example with 100 subjects (input n=100) with a MAF of 50 (input MAF=0.5).
-Consider no pleiotropy or measurement error (input measurementError = F, pleiotropy = F).
+Consider no pleiotropy, measurement error, or unmeasured counfouding (input measurementError = F, pleiotropy = F, unmeasuredConfounding=F).
 Then, let the exposure X be generated from a normal distribution with a variance of 1 (input varX = 1) and mean such that
 E\[X \] = 0 + 1 G
 (input gamma0=0, gammaG=1).
 The outcome Y is generated from a normal distribution with a variance of 0.2 (input varY = 0.2) and mean such that
 E\[Y \] = 0 + &beta;<sub>X</sub> X